 Under Article 20 of the WHO FCTC, Parties undertake to develop and establish various programs for research and surveillance, and to cooperate internationally with regard to such activities.
 This includes cooperation with regard to technical and financial assistance for such activities.

-In the fulfilment of obligations relating to international cooperation and exchange of information and resources pursuant to Articles 20, 21, 22 and 26, the Australian Government regularly provides technical assistance and advice on tobacco control matters; is a member of WHO FCTC and WHO expert and working groups, provided substantial voluntary extra budgetary contributions,2 and acted as the Regional Coordinator for the WHO FCTC in the Western Pacific Region from 2010-2012 and 2014-2016.
-Since the entry into force of the WHO FCTC, Australia submitted its first report on its implementation of the WHO FCTC to the COP in February 2007, and has since November 2010 submitted reports biennially.
-The reports are available online from: http://apps.who.int/fctc/implementation/database/parties/Australia
+In the fulfilment of obligations relating to international cooperation and exchange of information and resources pursuant to Articles 20, 21, 22 and 26, the Australian Government regularly provides technical assistance and advice on tobacco control matters; is a member of WHO FCTC and WHO expert and working groups,1 has provided substantial voluntary extra budgetary contributions,2 and from November 2021 acting as a Bureau Member for the WHO FCTC, representing the Western Pacific Region,3 having previously acted as a Regional Coordinator in the Western Pacific Region from 2018 -2021, 2010-2012 and 2014-2016.
+Since the entry into force of the WHO FCTC, Australia submitted its first report on its implementation of the WHO FCTC to the COP in February 2007.
+The reports are available online from: https://untobaccocontrol.org/impldb/australia/

-The Australian Government provides funding support to the McCabe Centre for Law and Cancer to assist it to perform its functions as a WHO FCTC knowledge hub.
-The knowledge hubs assist the Convention Secretariat to facilitate the exchange of information and cooperation between Parties, and provide technical assistance.
-The knowledge hubs also conduct training and participate in relevant WHO FCTC meetings and missions, as appropriate.
-The McCabe Centre for Law and Cancer, a joint initiative of Cancer Council Victoria, the Union for International Cancer Control, and Cancer Council Australia, serves as a knowledge hub in relation to legal challenges to implementation of the WHO FCTC.
-The McCabe Centre knowledge hub website covers three principal areas: the relationship between international trade law and WHO FCTC implementation, the relationship between international investment law and WHO FCTC implementation, and challenges to tobacco control measures in domestic courts.
-For more information, please see: http://untobaccocontrol.org/kh/legal-challenges/
+The Australian Government provides funding support to the McCabe Centre for Law and Cancer to assist it to perform its functions as a WHO FCTC Knowledge Hub.
+The Knowledge Hubs assist the Convention Secretariat to facilitate the exchange of information and cooperation between Parties, and provide technical assistance.
+The Knowledge Hubs also conduct training and participate in relevant WHO FCTC meetings and missions, as appropriate.
+The McCabe Centre for Law and Cancer, a joint initiative of Cancer Council Victoria, the Union for International Cancer Control, and Cancer Council Australia, serves as a Knowledge Hub in relation to legal challenges to implementation of the WHO FCTC.
+The McCabe Centre Knowledge Hub covers three principal areas: the relationship between international trade law and WHO FCTC implementation, the relationship between international investment law and WHO FCTC implementation, and challenges to tobacco control measures in domestic and regional courts.
+For more information, please see: https://extranet.who.int/fctcapps/fctcapps/fctc/kh/legalchallenges.

 1. Australian Government Department of Health.
-Core Questionnaire of the Reporting Instrument of the WHO FCTC.
-2016.
-Available from: http://apps.who.int/fctc/implementation/database/sites/implementation/files/documents/reports/australia_2016_report_0.pdf
+Core Questionnaire of the Reporting Instrument of the WHO FCTC 2020.
+Available from: https://untobaccocontrol.org/impldb/wp-content/uploads/Australia_2020_WHOFCTCreport.pdf

 2. Australian Government Department of Health.
 Reporting Instrument of the WHO Framework Convention on Tobacco Control.
 2014.
-Available from: http://apps.who.int/fctc/implementation/database/sites/implementation/files/documents/reports/australia_2014_report_final.pdf
+Available from: http://untobaccocontrol.org/impldb/wp-content/uploads/reports/australia_2014_report_final.pdf